aliostad/CacheCow/README.md

 The rest to use `ITimedETagExtractor<T>` and `ITimedETagQueryProvider<T>` is similar to ASP.NET Core: simply define ViewModelType and register your dependencies.

 ## Migrating older CacheCow.Server projects to the new CacheCow.Server.Core.Mvc or CacheCow.Server.WebApi
+Almost all projects using CacheCow.Client would carry on working in version 2.0.
+But servider-side implementation has been radically changed and in many ways simplified.
+In order to migrate:

+ - Remove CachingHandler delegating handler
+ - Remove any storage since there is no need for a storage anymore
+ - Decorate your actions with `[HttpCache]` attribute
+ - For optimising caching see [above](#cachecowserver-advanced-options)
+ - For Dependency Injection options see [here](#dependency-injection-scenarios-on-aspnet-web-api)